drocheam/optrace/docs/source/usage/surfaces.rst

 **Overview**

 The :class:`FunctionSurface2D <optrace.tracer.geometry.surface.function_surface_2d.FunctionSurface2D>`
-class allows us to define custom surfaces, defined by a mathematical function depending on x and y.
+class allows for the definition of custom surfaces, defined by a mathematical function depending on x and y.
-For functions with rotational symmetry we can also use the :class:`FunctionSurface1D <optrace.tracer.geometry.surface.function_surface_1d.FunctionSurface1D>` class, where the values are only dependent on the radial distance r.
+For functions with rotational symmetry the :class:`FunctionSurface1D <optrace.tracer.geometry.surface.function_surface_1d.FunctionSurface1D>` class should be preferred, where the values are only dependent on the radial distance r.

 .. figure:: ../images/function_surface.svg